alltechdev/DensityScalerKotlin/README.md

 - Normal phones get balanced scaling (70%)
 - Tablets get lighter scaling (75-85%) for comfortable viewing

+**✨ Try the Interactive Sample App!**
+The included sample app features a **live UI resizer** - tap between 3 preset densities (100%, 75%, 65%) and watch the entire app resize instantly!
+Perfect for:
+- Visualizing how density scaling affects your UI
+- Testing different scales without recompiling
+- Demonstrating DensityScaler to stakeholders

 **Use Cases:**
 - **Multi-Device Support:** One configuration works optimally across phones and tablets
 - **Testing:** See how your app looks at different densities